Bill Daley’s Obama Expressway suggestion angers Ryan family

-CHICAGO — A member of Chicago’s first political family running for mayor is suggesting that an expressway on the city’s South Side be renamed after former President Barack Obama and the family of the man it’s named after now isn’t happy.
+CHICAGO — A member of a prominent Chicago political family running for mayor suggested that an expressway on the city’s South Side be renamed after former President Barack Obama, but the family of the man it’s currently named after isn’t happy.

-The Chicago Sun-Times reports that Daniel B. Ryan III ‘s feelings are hurt that Bill Daley would suggest changing the name of the Dan Ryan Expressway.
-It’s named in honor of his grandfather, a former Cook County board president.
+The Dan Ryan Expressway, also designated as Interstate 90/94, is named for an ex-Cook County board president and his grandson, Daniel B. Ryan III, is hurt that Bill Daley would suggest a name switch without checking with the Ryan family first, the Chicago Sun-Times reported this week.

+“Why would you take an honor away from one man to honor another?” asked Ryan III, 69.
+“Our family has been honored by this for 56 years, and we’d like to keep it that way.”

+Daley has said renaming the roadway would be an appropriate honor for Obama, whose political career started as a South Side community organizer.

-Daley - the brother of former Mayor Richard M. Daley and the son of legendary Mayor Richard J. Daley - says that renaming the stretch of roadway would be an appropriate way to honor the 44th president whose political career started as a South Side community organizer.
+Daley is the brother of former Chicago Mayor Richard M. Daley and the son of former Mayor Richard J. Daley.
+The Sun-Times said Dan Ryan was considered by many to be the second most powerful official next the mayor for much of the 1950s and early ‘60s.

+Dan Ryan and Richard J. Daley were friends when they were at the height of their political power and the two had teamed up to make the expressway a reality, Ryan III said.
+It was opened in 1962, the year after Dan Ryan died.

 A Daley campaign spokesman declined to comment to the Sun-Times about the Ryan family’s reaction.